 - Outside the team leader, a crime scene may require the skills of photographer, sketch artist, evidence recorder, and other team members who will record evidence at the scene.
 This includes photographing and sketching bodies and the entire surrounding environment, and taking intricate notes about the scene and including all information, even if it doesn’t seem relevant at the time.

 - CSI team leaders usually create logs to record time of events and discovery of information, as well as individuals who enter and leave the crime scene during an investigation.
-Witness interviews also are noted and/or recorded.
-However, witnesses also may be interviewed again at a police station.
+Witness interviews also are documented and/or recorded.
+However, witnesses may also be interviewed again at a police station.

-- Sometimes, if police or investigators plan to be at a scene for a long time, a command post is designated.
-At a professional crime scene, a “safe area” always is designated to keep personnel away from the scene and to avoid contaminating evidence.
+- If police or investigators plan to be at a scene for an extended period of time, a command post is designated.
+At a professional crime scene, a “safe area” always is assigned to keep personnel away from the scene and to avoid contaminating evidence.

 - It is in this safe area that CSI teams can interview first responders, witnesses, etc., and to call in other experts as needed.
 Only experts at interviewing should interview witnesses and other crime scene participants.